-- Contact Details which includes names, email addresses, billing and home addresses, telephone numbers, usernames or similar identifiers, marital status, title, date of birth, gender and passport information;
+- Contact Details which include names, email addresses, billing and home addresses, telephone numbers, marital status, title and gender;

 - Profile Data which includes your username and password, your interests, preferences, feedback and survey responses and access made to our client portals;

 - Marketing and Communications Data which includes your preferences in receiving marketing from us and our third parties, your communication preferences and other marketing and communication related data;

 - Images which includes your images contained in photographs and/or video recordings;

 - Technical Data which includes internet protocol (IP) addresses, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website; and